 5. I use a box instead of a “baby goat hut”.
 Cheaper and works well.
 You want to place them in the box after they are born to keep them from being accidentally stepped or laid on while the Doe is birthing the next kid.
 I place the box under a “warming light” to make sure the kid does not get chilled – the light is ONLY used if I am present.
 Otherwise, it is unplugged and removed from the stall area.

-8. Dr. Christopher’s Vitalerbs.
+8. Herbamins.
 Sometimes kids are born and they are Vitamin A/D deficient – the tendons in their legs appear to be too tight.
 It makes them “knuckle under” as if they were standing on their tip toes.
-I will be giving them Vitalerbs to correct this deficiency if I ever see it again this is what I would do: Give them 1/8 – 1/4 tsp of Vitalerbs powder 3 times per day and mix it in enough water to make it easily go through a syringe, or better yet – buy the Vitalerbs Extract since it is made using a 4:1 ratio (herb:liquid – a very high quality extract, much higher than we can create at home) and put a few drops in their mouth (under their tongue, if possible), which will immediately absorb to into the bloodstream for fast results.
-I give 1-2 drops of this tincture to all my goat kids right after they are born to give the a great start on life!
+I will be giving them Herbamins to correct this deficiency if I ever see it again this is what I would do: Put a dropperful the Herbamins Extract in their mouth which will immediately absorb to into the bloodstream for fast results.
+All births: I give 1 drop of this extract to all my goat kids right after they are born to give the a great start on life!
 This absorbs sublingually (in their mouth, specifically “under the tongue”) and I doubt if they actually swallow any due to the very small amount given.
-I generally give that right after I give them a 1-2 drops of the Cayenne & Lobelia Tincture (see #9).
+I generally give that right after I give them 1 drop of the Cayenne & Lobelia Tincture (see #9).
 I have used a STRONG cold Infusion (that is basically a fancy herbalist word for a “strong tea”) of Vitalerbs to correct a deficiency with excellent results.

 10. I use the Nosefrida The Snotsucker Nasal Aspirator to clear the nose/mouth of the newborns.
 It works great, and it disassembles for complete cleaning.
 I don’t bother with the filters for it anymore, since they tend to fall out and I’ve never been anywhere near accidentally sucking the goo up into the tube.